galantelab/sideRETRO/docs/usage.rst

 2. A FASTA file with the gencode's Human reference genome, version 38 (here :file:`GRCh38_full_analysis_set_plus_decoy_hla.fa`).

+3. A custom perl script, :code:`seq_cache_populate.pl`, to construct a new local index .
+   The :code:`seq_cache_populate.pl` script can be found in `seq_cache_populate.pl <https://github.com/deweylab/RSEM/blob/master/samtools-1.3/misc/seq_cache_populate.pl>`_.

-3. A custom perl script, :code:`analyser.pl`, to do the final analysis over the VCF file and produce the TSV file in a tabular format.
+4. A custom perl script, :code:`analyser.pl`, to do the final analysis over the VCF file and produce the TSV file in a tabular format.
 The :code:`analyser.pl` script can be downloaded :download:`here <data/analyser.pl>`.